 Yes, I've always wanted to open my own restaurant, but I don't think that there was ever an "aha" moment – it's something I've been planning forever since I took this path.
 I worked my way up the Uchi family ladder, and it was just the right time.

 What’s a typical day like for you at qui?

 A typical day for me always starts with reading last night's notes and going over the day's prep lists with my staff.
 The menu evolves organically based on the ingredients we get in.

 What’s the one ingredient you use that adds the most flavor or unique taste to a dish?

-Fish sauce is an ingredient that I love working with, it adds a depth of flavor.
-I've eaten a lot of fish sauce growing up in Manila and it's something I fell in love with while eating Vietnamese food.
+Fish sauce is an ingredient I love working with because it adds a depth of flavor.
+I've eaten a lot of fish sauce growing up in Manila, and it's something I fell in love with while eating Vietnamese food.